3lbits/CIM4NoUtility/README.md

 ## Specifications

  A 40 bus power flow case for MV and LV according to CGMES v3.0 (CIM17).
 Including two Model Authority Sets (MAS), bilateral boundaries and reference data.
-The solution is done on the merged (MV1+LV1).
+The solution is done on the merged (MV1+LV1). **CDPSM**

+ This version does not include any extensions of the CGMES v3.0 or the **CDPSM v2.0. (?)**.
+The model only shows how the profiles are connected.

+ Please refer to [ENTSO-E CIM100](https://www.entsoe.eu/Documents/CIM_documents/Grid_Model_CIM/CIM100_CGMES31v01_501-20v02_NC21v52_MM10v01.zip) for the CGMES v3.0 profile.

 ## Content